Dodgers vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Betting Records & Stats

-- The Dodgers have been the moneyline favorite 65 total times this season.
-They've finished 38-27 in those games.
+- The Dodgers have gone 38-28 in games they were listed as the moneyline favorite (winning 57.6% of those games).

-- Los Angeles has gone 7-5 when playing as moneyline favorites with odds of -210 or shorter (58.3% winning percentage).
+- Los Angeles has gone 7-6 (winning 53.8% of its games) when it has played as moneyline favorites of -210 or shorter.

-- Based on this contest's moneyline, the Dodgers have an implied win probability of 67.7%.
+- Based on this matchup's moneyline, the Dodgers have an implied win probability of 67.7%.

-- Los Angeles has played in 78 games with set over/under, and have combined with opponents to go over the total 42 times (42-31-5).
+- Los Angeles has combined with opponents to go over the total 43 times this season for a 43-31-5 record against the over/under.

-- The Dodgers have put together a 4-4-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!